-FINAL EXAM • The final exam for this course will be posted on MONDAY, DECEMBER 7TH, 2020 at 11:30 AM.
+FINAL EXAM • The final exam for this course will be held on MONDAY, JUNE 22ND, 2020 at 6:15 PM ONLINE.
 This time has been assigned by the college and cannot be changed except in dire emergencies (see Section 3B for details).
 The final exam will not be given at an alternate time due to the final exam schedule of other courses.

-1G ASSESSMENTS
+ASSESSMENTS‡

-FORMAT • Types of question may include true/false, fill-in-the-blank, definitions, calculations, short-answer, or other formats applicable specifically to this course, such as mechanisms, synthesis, or structural elucidations.
+FORMAT • All assessments will start at the beginning of their respective class periods.
+Quizzes, tests, and the final will be held in lecture; the lab exams, in lab.
+You will be seated in randomized positions, so please be sure you arrive in plenty of time.
+Types of question may include true/false, fill-in-the-blank, definitions, calculations, short-answer, or other formats applicable specifically to this course, such as mechanisms, synthesis, or structural elucidations.
 No multiple choice exams will be given in this course.

 QUIZZES • Quizzes are focused assessments intended to gauge your level of preparedness between tests.
+Quizzes may last half the lecture period or the full lecture period, depending on the number of questions.
 Quizzes are not explicitly cumulative and will instead focus on recently-presented material.

-TESTS • Tests are broader assessments that are more cumulative in nature and will focus on all material presented since either the beginning of the quarter or since the previous exam.
+TESTS • Tests are broader assessments that will last the entire class period.
+Exams are more cumulative in nature and will focus on all material presented since either the beginning of the quarter or since the previous exam.